deluminators/Inoric/README.md

      already in the location before to receive the delivery on his behalf and then just forward the item.
-In doing this we can also employ a reward system for people transferring the product and a chain system which might help when direct contact or transfer cannot be made when it can be made in partitions where one person giving the commodity to one and the chain continues according to the feasibilityuntil the thing reaches the person who initially requested.
+In doing this we can also employ a reward system for people transferring the product and a chain system which might help when direct contact or transfer cannot be made when it can be made in partitions where one person giving the commodity to one and the chain continues according to the feasibility until the thing reaches the person who initially requested.